Skip to footer content

 End Class

-In this example, a series of distinct categories is obtained by using the Distinct method for the categories collection.
-It will help us to remove duplicate elements from a sequence.
-Next, IronPDF is used to create a PDF document with unique elements.
+In this example, a series of distinct categories are obtained by using the Distinct method for the categories collection.
+It helps to remove duplicate elements from a sequence.
+Next, IronPDF is used to create a PDF document with these unique elements.
 This method guarantees that separate PDF documents are produced solely for unique categories.

 Console OUTPUT